Rock-Your-Data/ryd-workshops/Cloud Data Integration 101/Readme.md

 * Name: arrival delay
 * Logic: CASE WHEN "ArrTime" - "CRSArrTime" < 0 THEN 0 ELSE "ArrTime" - "CRSArrTime" END

 The data we have now is giving us the delay, where applicable, for all flights, sorted by year and month number.
-We will add month name.
+We will add a month's name.
 We can use **Calculator step** and write *CASE* statement or we can leverage Matillion component - **Fixed Flow**.
->Fixed Flow - Allows you to generate lines of fixed input, or input from variables.
+>Fixed Flow - Allows you to generate lines of fixed input or input from variables.
 Useful for simple static mappings

 1. Drag and drop **Fixed Flow**
 2. Edit properties and create new column names:
 * **MonthNumber** as NUMBER, size 2
-* **MonthName** as VARCHAER, size 10
+* **MonthName** as VARCHAR, size 10
-3. Fillthe Values parameters.
-You can copy paste this into your component:
+3. Fill the Value parameters.
+You can copy-paste this into your component with **Text Mode**:
-`<1	January
+1	January
 2	February
 3	March
 4	April